Important Questions & Policies

 5.What is the first step?

 For semester or year abroad programs, the first step is to watch the online information session video and make a Pre-Registration in the Global Bobcats portal.
-If interested in the Fall Semester Abroad programs and Off-Campus Short Term courses, students should meet directly with the faculty leading the program.

-6. What is the application process?
+6. What is the registration and application process?

 There is a Bates Off-Campus Study registration and a program/university application.
 Students need to register for off-campus study if they want to study elsewhere at any time during the following year.
 This registration is due in early February through the Global Bobcats portal.
 The program and university applications tend to be short and are available online.
 Many programs and universities do not require a letter of recommendation; some require one letter, or a few letters.